MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ## VNet-to-VNet

 Connecting a virtual network to another virtual network (VNet-to-VNet) is similar to connecting a VNet to an on-premises site location.
 Both connectivity types use an Azure VPN gateway to provide a secure tunnel using IPsec/IKE.
-The VNets you connect can be in different regions, or in different subscriptions.
 You can even combine VNet-to-VNet communication with multi-site configurations.
 This lets you establish network topologies that combine cross-premises connectivity with inter-virtual network connectivity.

+The VNets you connect can be:

+- in the same or different regions
+- in the same or different subscriptions
+- in the same different deployment models

+![VNet to VNet connection](./media/vpn-gateway-about-vpngateways/vnet2vnet.png "vnet-to-vnet")

+### Connections between deployment models

-Azure currently has two management models: classic and Resource Manager.
+Azure currently has two deployment models: classic and Resource Manager.
 If you have been using Azure for some time, you probably have Azure VMs and instance roles running in a classic VNet.
 Your newer VMs and role instances may be running in a VNet created in Resource Manager.
-You can create a connection between virtual networks, even if they are in different deployment models.
-You can do this by using a gateway.

-Additionally, you may be able to use VNet peering to create your connection.
-VNet peering does not use a virtual network gateway.
-VNet peering is currently in Preview.
-See [VNet peering](../virtual-network/virtual-network-peering-overview.md) for more information.

-![VNet to VNet connection](./media/vpn-gateway-about-vpngateways/vnet2vnet.png "vnet-to-vnet")
+You can can create a connection between the VNets to allow the resources in one VNet to communicate directly with resources in another.

 ### Deployment models and methods